sacmehta/PRU/README.md

 Please see **test.py** for details about command line arguments.

 ## Pretrained models
-Below table provides perplexity scores and links to download the pretrained models.
-These models are trained with a standard dropout.
+Below table compares the perplexity scores of language models with LSTM and PRU as a recurrent unit (with standard dropout only).
+We can see that PRU has better generalization properties than LSTMs and enables learning representations in very high-dimensional space efficiently.

 | Model | g | k | emsize | nhid | # Params | Perplexity (val) | Perplexity (test) | Model Size (in MB) | Model Link |
 | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |